skiadas/Calc1Course/syllabus.md

   ~ [for notes](skiadas.github.io/Calc1Course/site/)

 Class times
-  ~ MWF 2:40pm-3:50pm in SCC107.
+  ~ Section D: MWF 12-1:10, Section E: MWF 1:20-2:30, in SCH102.

 ## Course Description

-This course is an introduction to what *Differentiable and Integral Calculus*, most commonly called simply Calculus.
+This course is an introduction to *Differentiable and Integral Calculus*, most commonly called simply Calculus.
 Calculus is the study of the analytic properties of the real numbers and functions over the real numbers.
 Instead of focusing on purely algebraic properties of numbers, we will consider the *closeness* of numbers to each other, and how to construct new concepts from that.
 In sort, we will study the *real number line* as a continuous whole, rather than individual numbers.

 As a simple example, consider what happens to the expression $\frac{\sin x}{x}$ when we look at numbers of $x$ very close to $0$ (we obviously cannot plug in exactly $0$).
 This turns out to be related to the tangent line of the graph of the sine function at $x=0$, which directly relates to the graphical properties of the sine function.
 All this will lead us to the all-important notion of derivatives.